 There are some offline comment that there should be capability bit for this new change.
 The rapporteur understand that if we agree to have this new RRC parameter, it is also reasonable to have corresponding capability so that the CR would be backward compatible.
 It is assumed that a simple optional capability bit is enough.

+Summary for Q1: There are even split on whether to add TCI state on RRC configuration for direct SCell activation.
+Proponents think that it is just a bug fix and the change is simply moving some parameters from MAC CE to RRC.
+The opponents argue that this is a further optimization and at least it works while only one TCI state is configured.
+Considering that Rel-16 is freeze, the rapporteur would suggest not to pursue this in Rel-16.
+The proponents could propose this again (if necessary) in future release.
+And if RAN2 take this decision, we should inform RAN1/RAN4 by LS.

+Proposal 1: Adding TCI state in RRC for direct SCell activation is not pursue in Rel-16.

+Proposal 2: Send reply LS to RAN4/RAN1 and inform them that RAN2 decides not to add TCI state in RRC for direct SCell activation in Rel-16.

 Question 2: If agree to have RRC configuration of TCI state for direct SCell activation, do companies agree to introduce a new capability for this?
 (Assuming to be per-UE and optional)